WELSH FEATURE WRITING LAB

 · Not be in full time education

-· In person in Wrexham on February 7th for North Wales students, and February 14th for South Wales students.
+In person in Wrexham on February 7th for North Wales students, and in Swansea on February 14th for South Wales students.